abipalli/semioverse/README.md

 Oxels come alive with their metaphoric capabilities allowing us to make metaphorical jumps across seemingly disparate concepts.
 When navigating this network, an Oxel can 'dive' into another Oxel, tracing the metaphoric pathways that bind them together.
 This mirrors human cognition, turning Oxels into a playground for computational creativity.
 Oxels are both a vessel to navigate the semioverse, as well as that which makes up its structure 🚢🧩🌐.

 Oxels are more than a data structure.
 They're a semiotic game element, a tool for modeling and navigating interconnected and unfolding concepts and relationships.
-Whether you're building a game, exploring a social network, or constructing a semio-dimensional grammar, the Oxel is your key 🔑 to unlocking new depths of understanding and connection.
+Whether you're crafting a game, exploring a social network, or constructing a semio-dimensional grammar, the Oxel is your key 🔑 to unlocking new depths of understanding and connection.
 Oxels effectively allow us to move beyond the linearity of the literary form itself!
 Welcome to the Semioverse, where Oxels are the language and the landscape!

 ---